-2022 2021
+2023 2022

 \$'000 \$'000

 (ii) Loans and advances

-Caribbean Development Capital Limited (a) 12,683 15,043

-Key management personnel (b) 323 102
+Caribbean Development Capital Limited (a) Key management personnel (b) 12,683 326 12,683 323

-13,006 15,145
+13,009 13,006

-These amount is included in "Loans and advances to customers".
+These amounts are included in "Loans and advances to customers".

 - (a) The demand loan was issued at DFL's prime interest rate less 425 bps, with a floor rate of 5%, this rate is subject to quarterly review and reset, a moratorium of principal and interest for 24 months from December 2021 during which interest will accrue.
 Thereafter, repayable via lumpsum payments of principal and interest with outstanding interest and principal to be fully liquidated at expiry of the loan agreement.
 Caribbean Development Capital Limited is connected to the Company through common directors. - (b) The loans with key management personnel are partially secured with a rate of 6%.